 Surprisingly, she hadn't really cared about the size or the price tag at the time.
 She'd only cared that she'd been on the cusp of having that perfect fairytale ending with her perfect leading man that she'd wanted since she was fifteen—she'd chosen not to think about the multiple break-ups and reunions that they'd suffered through in the meantime, or the disappointment of failing to get into her dream school in New York.
-At the time, she'd pushed it all aside—the sacrifice she'd made to help Kurt (who'd abandoned her for the Fashion Institute in New York the next spring) and stay with Finn (who'd passed on enlisting in the army and was so eager to bind his life to hers.)
-It was only a year, she'd told herself then, just twelve more months and she'd reapply to NYADA and every other school in New York City and she and Finn would go there together.
+At the time, she'd pushed it all aside—the sacrifice that she'd made to help Kurt (who'd abandoned her for the Fashion Institute in New York the next spring) and stay with Finn (who'd passed on enlisting in the army and was so eager to bind his life to hers.)
+It was only a year, she'd told herself at the time, just twelve more months, and then she'd reapply to NYADA and every other school in New York City, and she and Finn would go there together.

-If Rachel was just a little bit more self-aware, she would recognize when her own breath catches just as her husband's does—because Quinn looks amazing.
-Of course, she always has, but she is still the prettiest girl that Rachel has ever seen.
+If Rachel was just a little bit more self-aware, she would recognize when her own breath catches the same way her husband's does—because Quinn looks amazing.
+Of course, she always has, but she's still the prettiest girl that Rachel has ever seen.
 Her long-again, blonde hair is slicked back into a stylish ponytail at the nape of her neck, revealing her gorgeous face and the slender column of her throat.
-Her makeup is near perfection, drawing attention to her high cheekbones and pouty lips, while the smoky accents around her eyes make them sparkle greener that Rachel remembers.
+Her makeup is near perfection, drawing attention to her high cheekbones and pouty lips, while the smoky accents around her eyes make them sparkle greener that Rachel can ever remember.
 Her dress is royal blue with a plunging neckline that lovingly hugs the curves of her breasts.
 Teenage Quinn had never been quite so daring in her wardrobe, but the stunning woman on their screen now is a mixture of grace and sex-appeal that's impossible to look away from.

 Rachel holds her breath as the envelope is opened and her ears buzz with the rush of her own blood as Quinn's name is announced.
 Next to her, she feels Finn's oversized body jump slightly and hears him gush out some unintelligible cheer as his arm around her shoulder tightens and drags her closer.
 His eyes remain locked on the television—on Quinn—but Rachel barely pays any attention to his reaction or the wistful look on his face as he undoubtedly recalls the countless chances he was given and then threw away with Quinn Fabray.
 No, she doesn't pay him any attention because her own is completely captivated by the blonde on the screen.

-She grips the envelope and the statuette tightly to her chest as she stands behind the podium, and she draws in a deep breath and flashes a watery smile before she begins her speech.
-There are more tears streaming over her pale cheeks, and she opens by mentioning that she never expected any of this, and that five years ago she couldn't even manage to win prom queen—the audience clearly thinks she is joking and they laugh accordingly, but Rachel is acutely aware of just how serious Quinn is being.
+Quinn grips the envelope and the statuette tightly to her chest as she stands behind the podium, and she draws in a deep breath and flashes a watery smile before she begins her speech.
+There are more tears streaming over her pale cheeks, and she opens by mentioning that she never expected any of this, and that five years ago she couldn't even manage to win prom queen—the audience clearly thinks that she's joking and laugh accordingly, but Rachel is acutely aware of just how serious Quinn is being.

 Rachel feels Finn tense beside her, and her own stomach begins to churn with the old familiar jealousies that she believed she'd conquered years ago.
-On the television, Quinn is still speaking, going on to thank her cast and her mother (and not her father or her sister,) but Rachel watches her without really hearing.
+On the television, Quinn is still speaking, going on to thank her cast, but Rachel watches her without really hearing.
 What is it about the woman that is so captivating?
 Why is she so hard to forget?
 Rachel's jealousy is back with a vengeance.

 She is only vaguely aware of Finn turning to her with a frown and muttering, "What the hell, Rachel?"
 She can't respond.
 Her hand—the one wearing the wedding ring—comes up to rest over her fluttering heart while her mind goes a little fuzzy from the rush.
 Quinn Fabray just said her name on National television for millions of viewers to hear.
 Do millions even tune in to the Emmy Awards?
 Even though she knows her (insignificant) role in Quinn's success isn't really much of anything—just help with an application to Yale and an audition video—and she's outrageously jealous that Quinn has achieved one of the dreams that Rachel still desperately wants for herself, she can't help smiling at the knowledge that Quinn Fabray still remembers her.

 The second time it happens, Rachel is twenty-four and she is now the William McKinley High School drama teacher and glee club adviser.
-She's already taken (the new) New Directions to Nationals two years in a row and they are the two-time defending National Show Choir Champions.
-She always knew her ideas were better than anything Will Schuester could write on his whiteboard.
-He resigned three years ago under mysterious circumstances, but Rachel has heard rumors that some of the parents expressed concerns about how involved Mr. Schue was in their children's lives.
+She's already taken the (new) New Directions to Nationals two years in a row, and they're the two-time defending National Show Choir Champions.
+She'd always known that her ideas were better than anything Will Schuester could write on his whiteboard.
+He'd resigned three years ago under mysterious circumstances, but Rachel has heard rumors that some of the parents expressed concerns about how involved Mr. Schue had been in their children's lives.
 Rachel wasn't really surprised.
 Despite her success with the club, the only reason the drama and music programs still exist at McKinley amidst the ever-increasing budget cuts is because of the generous donations of a few successful alumi.

 Finn is making a decent living at the garage, and he and Rachel have built up a nice little nest egg.
 They've been trying to start a family for almost a year with no luck.
-Rachel cries alone in the bathroom every time the test comes up negative, and tries not to remember the one time two years ago that she unexpectedly saw the opposite result.
+Rachel cries alone in the bathroom every time the test comes up negative and tries not to remember the one time two years ago when she'd unexpectedly seen the opposite result.
 She can never forget the blood and pain that had followed a month later and torn her world (and nearly her marriage) apart.
-She tells herself that God isn't punishing her now any more than he did then, and that some things really aren't meant to be, but the accusation in Finn's eyes is growing a little more noticeable every month, and the words of blame and resentment are flowing more freely between them.
+She tells herself that God isn't punishing her now any more than he did then and that some things just aren't meant to be, but the accusation in Finn's eyes is growing a little more noticeable every month and the words of blame and resentment are flowing more freely between them.

-She isn't surprised when Quinn wins the Golden Globe, and she knows it means she's probably on her way to an Oscar next month.
+Rachel isn't surprised when Quinn wins the Golden Globe, and she knows it means that she's probably on her way to an Oscar next month.
 Rachel feels her stomach churn with jealousy, but it isn't nearly as bitter as she expects it to be.
-She's made her own bed, and lays awake in it every night thinking about what might have been.
-It's hardly Quinn's fault that Rachel has made a few bad decisions—she'd just always believed that she'd get another chance to have it all.
-She hadn't understood how easily moments can slip away, and every decision seems to lead her further away from where she wants to go.
+She's made her own bed and lies awake in it every night thinking about what might have been.
+It's hardly Quinn's fault that Rachel has made a few bad decisions.
+She'd always believed that she'd get another chance to have it all, but she hadn't understood how easily moments can slip away, and every decision seems to lead her further away from where she wants to go.

-The blonde man stands and hugs Quinn fiercely, kissing her on the cheek, and Matt Damon, who played her father, does the same.
-Tears are tracking down Quinn's cheeks and her hands are shaking a little as she carefully takes the award and comes to stand in front of the podium.
-She brushes at her cheeks, grins and shakes her head in disbelief.
+The blonde man stands and hugs Quinn fiercely, kissing her on the cheek, and Matt Damon, who'd played her father, does the same.
+Tears are tracking down Quinn's cheeks, and her hands are shaking a little as she carefully takes the award and moves to stand in front of the podium.
+She brushes at her cheeks, grins, and shakes her head in disbelief.

 Rachel's fingers clench into the cushions of her sofa, and she swallows around the lump in her throat.
-If she's being completely honest, she has to admit that Quinn's performance struck a particularly personal chord, and she wondered if Quinn had thought of her at all as she'd transformed herself into Kylie.
+If she's being completely honest, she has to admit that Quinn's performance had struck a particularly personal chord with her, and she'd wondered if Quinn had thought of her at all as she'd transformed herself into Kylie.
 Still, Rachel doesn't understand why Quinn is thanking her again when they haven't seen or spoken to one another in seven years.